Statutory financial statements has been saved

 - Brussels region: Dutch or French or both (choice)

-If applicable, financial statements are accompanied by a statutory management report prepared in accordance with article 95 and 96 of the Companies Code and by the statutory auditor's report.
+If applicable, the financial statements are accompanied by a statutory management report prepared in accordance with articles 3:5 and 3:6 of the Code of companies and associations and by the statutory auditor's report.
 All documents should be filed together at the Central Balance Sheet Office.

 The statutory financial statements should be approved by the shareholders' meeting within 6 months after closing and filed at the Central Balance Sheet Office within 1 month after such approval.